jeffreykegler/Marpa--R2/UPDATES.md

 the grammar class parsed by yacc and bison.
 LALR(1) is weaker than LR(1).
-The above grammar is not parseable by an LR(`k`) grammar, for any `k`, so it is very far beyond the kind of grammars that had been in practical use.
+The above grammar is not parseable by an LR(`k`) grammar, for any `k`, so it is very far beyond power of the parsers that have seen widespread practical use.

 Nonetheless, Marpa exists to extend parsing to grammars. which are well beyond the capabilities of traditional parsers.
-So Marpa should be able to handle this grammar.

-These is a fix to this problem, which has been tested.
+There is a fix to this problem, which has been tested.
 This fix will be in a release which is expected to come out shortly.

 ## Notices